wmbenedetto/DropletJS.PubSub/README.md

 ## Why DropletJS.PubSub?

-There are literally dozens of JavaScript event frameworks, and most of them do the same basic things: events get published, and listeners handle the events.
+There are literally dozens of JavaScript event libraries and frameworks, and most of them do the same basic things: you publish events, listeners handle the events.
 Pretty simple.

 So why should you use DropletJS.PubSub?
 Well, if all you need is publishers and listeners, you shouldn't.

 Instead, you should use Backbone, or jQuery, or EventEmitter, or any of the other popular solutions.
 They're more widely implemented, they're probably faster, and they may already be available in your app (like if you're already using Backbone or jQuery anyway).

+Or you can use some events-only micro-framework with a negligible file size and dead simple API.

 However, if you've used any of those solutions and have found them lacking, then you should take DropletJS.PubSub out for a spin.